zoeyespinoza/Spotify-Genre-Predicting-Model---Code-Pudding-Sept-24/README.md

 ## Code-Pudding-Sept-24

 ## Description
-This project aims to build a machine learning model that predicts the genre of a song using various metrics provided by Spotify.
+This project builds a machine learning model that predicts the genre of a song using various metrics provided by Spotify.
 The goal is to create a predictive model that can  classify the genre of a song based on its features such as danceability, energy, tempo, and other characteristics.
-Additionally, this project will use the Spotify API to retrieve these song metrics for any new track, allowing us to make predictions on new songs.
+Additionally, the Spotify API is used to retrieve these song metrics for any new track, allowing us to make predictions on new songs.

 ## Setup Instructions